B. Expenses and Losses

 Here's a Tip

-2. Expenses from secondary activities are referred to as nonoperating expenses.
+Under the accrual basis of accounting, the cost of goods sold and expenses are matched to sales and/or the accounting period when they are used, not the period in which they are paid.2.
+Expenses from secondary activities are referred to as nonoperating expenses.
 For example, interest expense is a nonoperating expense because it involves the finance function of the business, rather than the primary activities of buying/producing and selling.

 3. Losses such as the loss from the sale of long-term assets, or the loss on lawsuits result from a transaction that is outside of a business's primary activities.
 A loss is reported as the net of two amounts: the amount listed for the item on the company's books (book value) minus the proceeds received from the sale.
 A loss occurs when the proceeds are less than the book value.